bendews/smartthings-daikin-wifi/README.md

 - **Daikin WiFi IP Address:** The IP address of the WiFi unit
 - **Daikin WiFi Port:** Ensure this is set to 80 if you are not sure
 - **Refresh Interval in minutes:** The device will refresh automatically when tasks are triggered by SmartThings, however if it is being controlled by other means (I.E a remote), the state will go out of sync.
 This setting will refresh the device information on a set interval.
 10 minutes or higher is strongly recommended.
+- **Display Fahrenheit:** If toggled temperature values will be displayed in Fahrenheit

 # License
 [MIT](https://github.com/bendews/smartthings-daikin-wifi/master/LICENSE)